 If f is non-convex, where gradient descent converges to depends on x{init} .
 First, let's establish some definitions.
 Suppose we have analytically defined derivatives for f.
+Then

-Then we say that f has a local minimum point or local optimum point at x if f'(x) = 0 and f''(x) > 0, and we say that f(x) is a local minimum value of f.
+A function is convex if the line segment between any two points on the graph of the function lies above or on the graph. we say that f has a local minimum point or local optimum point at x if f'(x) = 0 and f''(x) > 0, and we say that f(x) is a local minimum value of f.
 More generally, x is a local minimum point of f if f(x) is at least as low as f(x') for all points x' in some small area around x.
 We say that f has a global minimum point at x if f(x) is at least as low as f(x') for every other input x'.
 And then we call f(x) a global minimum value.
 A global minimum point is also a local minimum point, but a local minimum point does not have to be a global minimum point.